 How to Tile a Wall

-Yes, this includes the removal of the old tiles and the fitting of the new tiles.
+Tiling is a skilled job, but one that can be done yourself to save some money in the long run.
 In the vast majority of cases, this will require cutting some of the tiles to size using a tile cutter.
-These are available to hire from Speedy Services.

 What you need to tile a wall